Centennial Parklands: Centennial Park

 Working with J. H. Maiden, Forsyth introduced palms, Port Jackson fig, paperbark, acacia, and coral trees to the park.
 Drought and storm damage were as much of a challenge as identifying species suitable for the harsh and varied conditions in the park.
 The need for protection of the remnant native vegetation in the Park was frequently advocated by Forsyth in his annual reports, and experimentation with native trees, particularly eucalypts, was escalated under Forsyth's direction.
 In 1901, 263 eucalypts representing 18 different species were planted, and the end of the same year 1901 Forsyth reported that the number of tree species growing in the Park was 'about seventy, the total number of plants about 4,411.
 Of this number about 675 are planted on the Grand Drive and approaches, 321 are in Queens Park, and the remainder distributed over the Centennial Park.
 The grove of turpentines planted in 1905 between the Kiosk and the Bird Sanctuary is evidence of the extensive experimentation with native trees of this period.

-One of Forsythʼs most significant contributions was the selection of paperbarks to serve the several purposes - aesthetic, shade and windbreak.
+One of Forsyth's most significant contributions was the selection of paperbarks to serve the several purposes - aesthetic, shade and windbreak.
 The establishment of windbreaks was essential to provide protection to the large quantity of young trees that had been planted in the park.
 Forsyth planted 88 of these trees in August 1896; although Forsyth did not specify locations these may be trees at the toe of the Busby Pond Embankment, and the grove adjacent to the Lily Pond.
 The success of this first planting led to their continued use, and in 1899 the avenue of trees lining the watercourse below the Paddington Gates was planted.
 A clump of Eucalyptus robusta was planted just west of these at the same time.

 Forsyth undertook extensive modifications to the trees planted along Grand Drive and approaches by Moore and Jones 1889.
 He removed elms, poplars and pines, and replaced them from 1897 onwards with a complex formal arrangement of predominantly Port Jackson figs (Ficus rubiginosa), with holm/ holly oak (Quercus ilex) and Norfolk Island pine (Araucaria heterophylla).
 The rhythmic pattern created by the diagonal planting creates a strong landscape character in the Victorian Gardenesque tradition.

 This combination set the pattern for subsequent plantings in the park, particularly along the roads.
 In the 1890s Carrington Drive was lined with a discontinuous avenue of Port Jackson figs, and at about the same time Loch Avenue was planted with belt planting of predominantly Port Jackson figs and Norfolk Island pines to hide the Waverley tram sheds.
 This work was followed over the next few years by additional rows of trees lining the park roads.
 In 1900, figs were planted along Jervois avenue and around the same time, Parkes Drive North was planted with a row of Port Jackson figs.